-- promotes to invest into companies that comply with international treaties on controversial weapons (Norms-based Exclusions on direct investments) - promotes not to invest into companies that derive more than 5% of their revenue from conventional weapons and firearms, tobacco production, gambling, or adult entertainment (Value-based Exclusions on direct investments) - promotes not to invest into companies that derive more than 20% of their revenue from tobacco distribution, conventional weapons support systems or coal (coal mining and coal-based electricity generation) (Values-based Exclusions on direct investments) - promotes adherence to, and conducting business activities in accordance with, international norms such as the "United Nations Global Compact Principles" (UNGC) (Business-conduct Exclusions on direct investments) - promotes higher exposure to investments that have better ESG profile and fewer ESG controversies over their investment cycle (ESG Integration) - promotes higher exposure to investments with positive or neutral Fixed Income ESG signal and limit exposure to investments with negative Fixed Income ESG signal - promotes for fund investments a majority of target funds that demonstrate an "ESG Integration", "Sustainable Thematic", or "Impact Investing" approach according to the proprietary classification system described in the Credit Suisse Sustainable Investment Framework - promotes contribution to sustainable practices through proxy voting and the inclusion of the Subfund's investments into CSAM's centralized engagement approach, in line with CSAM's fiduciary duty (Active Ownership)
+- promotes to invest into companies that comply with international treaties on controversial weapons (Norms-based Exclusions on direct investments) - promotes not to invest into companies that derive more than 5% of their revenue from conventional weapons and firearms, tobacco production, gambling, or adult entertainment (Value-based Exclusions on direct investments) - promotes not to invest into companies that derive more than 20% of their revenue from tobacco distribution, conventional weapons support systems or coal (coal mining and coal-based electricity generation) (Values-based Exclusions on direct investments) - promotes adherence to, and conducting business activities in accordance with, international norms such as the "United Nations Global Compact Principles" (UNGC) (Business-conduct Exclusions on direct investments) - promotes higher exposure to investments with positive or neutral Fixed Income ESG signal and limit exposure to investments with negative Fixed Income ESG signal - promotes contribution to sustainable practices through the inclusion of the Subfund's investments into CSAM's centralized engagement approach, in line with CSAM's fiduciary duty (Active Ownership)

 It does not use a reference benchmark for the purpose of attaining the environmental and/or social characteristics.
-Please find further information on ESG Integration, ESG Exclusions and Active Ownership below in the question "What investment strategy does this financial product follow?" and online at www.credit-suisse.com/esg.
+Please find further information on ESG Integration, ESG Exclusions and Engagement below in the question "What investment strategy does this financial product follow?" and online at www.credit-suisse.com/esg.